skhedim/gitops-canary-demo/README.md

     hosts:
     - "*"

-# Check if you can see the canary configuration
+# Check if you can see the Canary configuration
 kubectl get canary -n myapp
 NAME    STATUS        WEIGHT   LASTTRANSITIONTIME myapp   Initialized   0        2019-04-01T08:33:42Z